lejara/BasementButler/README.md

 - !rmvctopic - Removes the topic to the voice channel your currently in.
 - !listvoice - list all users in your current voice channel.
 - !stepout (@mention) - disconnects the target user from voice chat.
-- !meme - Will show you a meme picture.
+- !meme (keyword) - Will give you picture of a meme.
-- !??? - hidden command.
+- !l??? - hidden command.

 ### Owner Only Commmnds
 - !welcome - mention everyone.